dspeyer/dspeyer.github.io/magic.md

 2. Teleport Send: Transport target object to a teleport beacon of yours (cost: 9)
 3. Teleport Fetch: Transport object with teleport beacon to target location (cost: 10)
 4. Portal: Create a X meter diameter circular portal connecting target surface and your teleport beacon.
 Anyone passing through the portal (in either direction) emerges on the other side.  (cost: 12+X)
+8. Warp Step: When target object moves, it finds space contracted such that the distance it covers is X times farther than speed times time would predict (cost: X^2)
 6. Holding: Container holding X cubic meters now holds 8X, doubling all linear dimensions (cost: 5+X)
 7. Grow/Shrink: Object changes size (but not mass) by a linear factor of X (cost: 2*X)

+Warp Step does not effect the kinetic energy imparted by collision, magnetic field generated if charged, special relativistic effects, or similar velocity-dependent physics.
+Note that newtonian relativity still applies: distance traveled relative to an object depends on velocity relative to that object.

+Creatures under Warp Step perceive their immediate surroundings as shrunken and the rest of the world as normal.

-Note: a container of holding still experiences the weight of its contents.
+A container of holding still experiences the weight of its contents.

 ## Summoning